syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/Getting-Started.md

 ## Initialize Chart

-[`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html) allows users to drag the designer screen from toolbox to designer window.
-The properties window will be displayed where you change the necessary functionalities to customize the chart in designer.
+You can add the [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html) to an XML designer from the toolbox and the [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html) can be customized in designer using the property window.

 ![SfChart Designer support in Xamarin.Android](Getting-Started_images/designer.gif)